Circe: Sexual politics

 Another indication of the progression in interpreting the Circe figure is given by two poems a century apart, both of which engage with paintings of her.
 The first is the sonnet that Dante Gabriel Rossetti wrote in response to Edward Burne-Jones' "The Wine of Circe" in his volume Poems (1870).
 It gives a faithful depiction of the painting's Pre-Raphaelite mannerism but its description of Circe's potion as "distilled of death and shame" also accords with the contemporary (male) identification of Circe with perversity.
-This is further underlined by his statement (in a letter) that the black panthers there are "images of ruined passion" and by his anticipation at the end of the poem of passion's tide-strown shore / Where the disheveled seaweed hates the sea.
-The Australian A. D. Hope's "Circe – after the painting by Dosso Dossi", on the other hand, frankly admits humanity's animal inheritance as natural and something in which even Circe shares.
+This is further underlined by his statement (in a letter) that the black panthers there are "images of ruined passion" and by his anticipation at the end of the poem of "passion's tide-strown shore / Where the disheveled seaweed hates the sea".
+The Australian poet A. D. Hope's "Circe – After the Painting by Dosso Dossi", on the other hand, frankly admits humanity's animal inheritance as natural and something in which even Circe shares.
 In the poem, he links the fading rationality and speech of her lovers to her own animal cries in the act of love.

 There remain some poems that bear her name that have more to do with their writers' private preoccupations than with reinterpreting her myth.
 The link with it in Margaret Atwood's "Circe/Mud Poems", first published in You Are Happy (1974), is more a matter of allusion and is nowhere overtly stated beyond the title.
 It is a reflection on contemporary gender politics that scarcely needs the disguises of Augusta Webster's.
 With two other poems by male writers it is much the same: Louis Macneice's, for example, whose "Circe" appeared in his first volume, Poems (London, 1935); or Robert Lowell's, whose "Ulysses and Circe" appeared in his last, Day by Day (New York, 1977).
 Both poets have appropriated the myth to make a personal statement about their broken relationships.